overview and process

 - nominate potential dates most convenient for a site visit to be conducted

 APAC will review the submission and if anything needs to be updated, we will contact you and work through changes as required.
 A tax invoice will also be issued for payment of the accreditation fee after review of NOIA for the programs of study and campuses to be assessed.
-You can download a copy of the fees schedule below.
+Please visit the resources page to download a copy of the schedule of fees.

 At least six months before the visit, APAC will send a confirmation letter to the HEP.
 The letter will detail the composition of the Assessment Team that will be assessing your programs of study against the Standards.
 APAC has a pool of qualified assessors who are approved by the APAC Board.

 - an Assessment Team Leader, who is an experienced assessor and whose usual place of employment is not located in the same city as the HEP being assessed, is responsible for coordinating the assessment